 Micro and Nanofabrication

-The INL cleanroom facility offers micro- and nanofabrication solutions on substrates from 200-mm-diameter wafers down to samples below 10 mm in size, to both internal and external users, some of which are performed in multi-project wafer (MPW) formats.
+The INL cleanroom facility offers micro- and nanofabrication solutions on 200 mm wafers, to both internal and external users, some of which are performed in multi-project wafer (MPW) formats.

-This open-access user facility provides support throughout all the development chain in cleanroom processes: device modeling and design, process integration and device fabrication, packaging and testing.
+This open-access user facility provides support throughout all the development chain in cleanroom processes: device modelling and design, process integration and device fabrication, packaging and testing.